Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Xray-is not diagnostic of Chronic kidney disease(CKD) but used to identify any renal stones

 Ultrasound- used to identify any underlying renal pathologies such as polycystic kidneys, renal artery stenosis, and hydronephrosis.
-Initially, the kidneys may not show any changes but as the pathology advances, the ultrasound may reveal the reduced thickness of the renal cortex, reduced length, increased renal cortical echogenicity.
+Initially, the kidneys may not show any changes but as the pathology advances, the ultrasound may reveal the reduced thickness of the renal cortex, reduced length, and increased renal cortical echogenicity.

 Renal Doppler-for imaging of the intrarenal blood vessels and blood flow.
 In the initial stages, the findings would be normal.
 In advanced stages, there may be reduced renal vascularity and increased blood flow resistance.